Nainik2509/Vuexy-React-Next-Js/docs/articles/how-to-add-jwt-in-starter-kit.md

 # How to add JWT in starter-kit

-react-material-admin uses context & fake-db to authenticate users.
+Master uses context & fake-db to authenticate users.
 Follow these steps to integrate authentication in starter-kit:

 1. Wrap your components with `AuthProvider` in `_app.tsx` file.